sebak/security-demo/README.md

 7 - Form Based Auth

+8 - Remember Me feature

-8- and more others thing
+9- and more others thing